Step 1. Check the Validity of Your Passport

 If you have been refused a visa within the last six months, you will not be eligible for an emergency appointment.

 Step 5.
 Pay the MRV Fee

-Cash in US$, Maluti or South African Rands is accepted.
+Cash in USD or US Dollars, Lesotho Maloti, or South African Rands is accepted.
 Personal checks and credit cards are not accepted.

 NOTE: If you have already paid your visa application fee at another embassy or consulate, you will still be required to pay at the time of your interview.